-Continuous training is a form of exercise that is performed at one intensity throughout and doesn’t involve any rest periods.
-It typically involves aerobic activities such as running, biking, swimming and rowing.
+Continuous training is a form of exercise that is performed at a 'continuous' intensity throughout and doesn’t involve any rest periods.
+Continuous training typically involves aerobic activities such as running, biking, swimming and rowing.
 These activities use large muscle groups performing repetitive movements over a prolonged period of time.

 It can be performed at a low, moderate or moderate/high intensity depending on what you want to achieve from the training and your current fitness levels.